ansible-collections/cloud.terraform/docs/cloud.terraform.terraform_module.rst

 ..
 Collection note

 .. note::
-    This module is part of the `cloud.terraform collection <https://galaxy.ansible.com/cloud/terraform>`_.
+    This module is part of the `cloud.terraform collection <https://galaxy.ansible.com/cloud/terraform>`_ (version 1.0.0).

     To install it, use: :code:`ansible-galaxy collection install cloud.terraform`.
     You need further requirements to be able to use this module,